 Clinical/Research Interests: Identity development, Grief and loss, Performance enhancement

 Margaret M. Marks, Ph.D.

-Staff Psychologist and Coordinator of Career Counseling Services
+Senior Staff Psychologist, Outreach Coordinator, Coordinator of Career Services

 The Pennsylvania State University, 2011, Counseling Psychology